Effects of primordial magnetic fields on 21 cm multifrequency angular power spectra: Introduction

 \section{Introduction}

 Effects of a putative primordial magnetic field present since before decoupling have been studied in very different physical settings and epochs of the universe (e.g., \cite{widrow, rev4,Durrer:2013pga,subramanian}).

-There are many observations indicating that the universe is isotropic on its largest scales.
-This motivates to model cosmological, primordial magnetic fields to be stochastic with observations requiring them to be of small amplitudes (cf., e.g., \cite{Planck2015cmf,kk11,sl,pfp,kb,Giovannini:2004aw,KimOlintoRosner}).
-Generally speaking primordial magnetic fields affect the 21cm line signal by additional heating of matter due to magnetic field dissipation as well as by increasing the amplitude of the total linear matter power spectrum on small scales due to the presence of the Lorentz term in the baryon velocity equation \cite{sesu,kuko15,PaoChlubP18cmf-ioniz}.
+Cosmological, primordial magnetic fields are modeled to be stochastic with observations requiring them to be of small amplitudes (cf., e.g., \cite{Planck2015cmf,kk11,sl,pfp,kb,Giovannini:2004aw,KimOlintoRosner}).
+Generally speaking primordial magnetic fields can influence the 21 cm line signal by two different types of mechanisms \cite{sesu,kuko15,PaoChlubP18cmf-ioniz}.
+Dominantly, structure formation can be enhanced on small scales by the increase of the amplitude of the total linear matter power spectrum due to the presence of the Lorentz term in the baryon velocity equation.
+Subdominantly, magnetic field dissipation in the post recombination universe by decaying MHD turbulence and ambipolar diffusion can lead to additional heating of matter \cite{CruzKamionkowKovetz}.
 Here the focus is on the effect of primordial magnetic fields on the linear matter power spectrum and subsequently on 21 cm intensity maps \cite{kk23,kk21}.
-As cosmological magnetic fields only contribute subdominantly to the total cosmic signal it is inherently difficult to constrain the magnetic field parameters.
+Moreover, cross correlating these at different frequencies the angular power spectra are calculated yielding multi frequency angular power spectra (MAPS) \cite{datta2007}.
+This allows to study the evolution of the signal with varying frequency or redshift due to the light-cone effect, particularly important during the epoch of reionization.
+However, in general, this leads to the breaking of statistical homogeneity and thus breaks the ergodicity of the signal.
+This also implies that the spherically averaged 3D power spectrum in Fourier space $P(k)$ no longer contains all the statistical information \cite{mondal2020,mondal2018}.
+This can be avoided by choosing smaller data cubes or equivalently small redshift or frequency intervals (bandwidths) where the evolution along the line of sight (LOS) can be neglected \cite{trottMWA, mondal2020}.